Common Questions

 - The office is easily accessible to clients in Potomac, North Potomac, Bethesda, Germantown, Olney, Gaithersburg, Silver Spring, and Montgomery County, Maryland.

-- Individuals and families visit us from a variety of cities, particularly in Maryland, D.C, and Virginia.
+- Individuals and families visit us from a variety of cities, particularly in Maryland, Washington, D.C., and Virginia.

-- We also provide online/virtual therapy in these states: Maryland, Virginia, Florida, New York, and California.
+- We also provide online/virtual therapy in these states: Maryland, Virginia, Washington D.C., Pennsylvania, Florida, New York, and California.